JuliaSurv/RateTables.jl/docs/src/index.md

 L = Life(slopop[:male], 7000, 1990*365.241)
 ```

-With these results, the approximated lifespan left is thus calculated using:
+Due to the constance of the hazard rates on each cell of the lifetable, the life expectation can be computed through the following formula:

 $$ \mathbf{E}(P) = \int_0^\inf S_p (t) dt = \sum_{j=0}^\inf \frac{S_p(t_j)}{\lambda_p(t_j)(1 - exp(-\lambda_p(t_j)(t_{j+1}-t_j)))} $$

-Simplified by the function `expectation`:
+Implemented in the function `Distributions.expectation`:

 ```@example 1
 expectation(L)/365.241
 ```

-We get $57.7$ years left, meaning the life expectancy is around $77$ years old for the given individual.
+We get $57.7$ years left, implying a total life expectancy of about $77$ years for the given individual.

+These random variables comply with the [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl)'s API.

 ## Package contents